rogino/programmingNotes/MySQL/MySQL Notes.md

 ### Date and time

-Standard SQL date-time format is `YYYY-MM-DD HH:MM:SS`.
+Standard SQL date-time format is `YYYY-MM-DD HH:MM:SS[.DECIMAL]`.

 The `TIMESTAMP` type is one that is updated on the creation and update of a row.
 It is of date-time format, and sets itself to the value of `CURRENT_TIMESTAMP`, which has the current date and time.

 ### Bit

 This is a datatype designed to use as little storage as possible.
 This specifies the number of bits: `BIT(n)`.
-Thus, the largest value it can store is 2^n - 1.
+Thus, the largest value it can store is $$2^n - 1$$.
 If a value is greater than the maximum, it gets the value of the maximum.

 ### Booleans

 The `BOOL` or `BOOLEAN` type maps to a `TINYINT`.
 It can have the value `TRUE` or `FALSE`, which maps to `1` or `0`.

 ### Enumeration